giacecco/make-your-own-toilet-paper/README.md

 Save trees, and consider re-using paper that was already printed, such as old bills you paid and don't need to keep for your record :-)

 # For contributors
+The template is made using [LibreOffice](https://www.libreoffice.org/), a suite of office applications equivalent to MS Office (TM), but that is free and open source.
+You do not need to purchase any software to contribute.
 You are welcome to submit pull request for alternative paper formats, or decorated versions.
-Please ensure that you have the rights to use any imagery.
+Please ensure that you have the rights to use any artwork and to comply with any licensing constraints, typically attribution.

 # LICENCE
 The scissors symbol is (C) scwepes [from the Noun Project](https://thenounproject.com/search/?q=scissors&i=1987730), licensed under Creative Commons attribution licence.
 Everything else is released under [Creative Commons CC-0](https://creativecommons.org/share-your-work/public-domain/cc0/).